Housebuilding spurs modest rebound in UK construction

 Costs faced by construction companies for materials increased at the weakest pace since September 2016.
 Some firms said price increases driven by the pound's post-Brexit-vote fall had started to lose their bite, IHS Markit reported.

-Construction comprises around six per cent of British economic output.
+Construction comprises around 6 per cent of British economic output.
 A PMI for the services sector - more than 10 times the size of construction - is due on Tuesday.

 REUTERS